LuizRamone/my-app-challenge-3/README.md

 localserver could also be used to see the response with the command startserver -> localhost:5000/url and also a checkSecurity function that is fired when an ip is in the not allowed ip list

+index.js is the proxy server file, server.js is th express server file